Why every Product Designer must watch the movie 12 Angry Men

 Henry facilitated the discussion right from the beginning and gave space for others to contribute to the discussion.
 Facilitating the design discussions would enable everyone to add value and help discover uncommon insights.

 Pay attention to detail:

 The Old Juror had observed even the smallest details of the witnesses during the trial.
-His attention to details such as the lady’s spectacle marks and the old man’s appearance threw light on the possibilities.
+His attention to detail such as the lady’s spectacle marks and the old man’s appearance threw light on the possibilities.
 Having an eye for detail would reduce the chances of failure.

-Most of the times the Jurors extrapolated what could have possibly happened on the murder night with the details from the exhibits and the trial.
+Most of the time the Jurors extrapolated what could have possibly happened on the murder night with the details from the exhibits and the trial.
 Especially the old Juror’s extrapolation about the old man shifted the argument drastically.
 Extrapolating the scenario is a great way to start a discussion.